Finding Freedom Week 19: My Health Scare Part 2

 Plan B – If I had cancer, I would push for a double mastectomy immediately regardless of the stage or aggressiveness of the cancer.
 At this point, I had done enough reading to know that wouldn’t be the route suggested if the cancer was caught sufficiently early, which seemed likely in my case.

 But, I also knew enough people who had been diagnosed with breast cancer and had lumpectomy’s, and chemo/radiation, only to have the cancer return years later and have to do the mastectomy anyway.
-I know that getting it done wouldn’t guarantee that cancer would never be a thing I may have to deal with – but it sure seemed like the safest bet.

 And worst case – I’d just go in for reconstruction.
 Weapons upgrade, right?
 Plus I promised Mike that he could do the re-design.